rails/jsbundling-rails/README.md

 Whenever the bundler detects changes to any of the JavaScript files in your project, it'll bundle `app/javascript/application.js` into `app/assets/builds/application.js` (and all other entry points configured).
 You can refer to the build output in your layout using the standard asset pipeline approach with `<%= javascript_include_tag "application", defer: true %>`.

-When you deploy your application to production, the `javascript:build` task attaches to the `assets:precompile` task to ensure that all your package dependencies from `package.json` have been installed via yarn/bun, and then runs `[yarn|bun] build` to process all the entry points, as it would in development.
+When you deploy your application to production, the `javascript:build` task attaches to the `assets:precompile` task to ensure that all your package dependencies from `package.json` have been installed via JS package manager (bun or yarn), and then runs the build script also defined `package.json` to process all the entry points, as it would in development.
 The latter files are then picked up by the asset pipeline, digested, and copied into public/assets, as any other asset pipeline file.

 This also happens in testing where the bundler attaches to the `test:prepare` task to ensure the JavaScript has been bundled before testing commences.
 If your testing library of choice does not call the `test:prepare` Rake task, ensure that your test suite runs `javascript:build` to bundle JavaScript before testing commences.